-Procedure Stage

-L Establishment Selection Criteria for

-External Examiner:

-In proposing an individual(s) for appointment as an external examiner, the following essential criteria must be met:

-- The person(s) nominated should have the requisite academic experience in 'the broader community of practice within the programme's field of learning'. - The person(s) accomplishments should be sufficient for them to attest to them having the requisite authority to fulfil the responsibilities of the role. - The person(s) should be free of any conflict of interests' with the College to ensure objectivity and full independence in the role.

-2 Appointment of External Examiner:

-In order for an individual(s) to be appointed as an external examiner with the College, the following criteria must be met:

-- An individual(s) must meet the selection criteria outlined in Stage - An individual(s) must be nominated by a member of the College's Academic Council. - In the evident that there is multiple nominations put forth for an External Examiner vacancy, the Academic Council will select an individual based on the criteria outlined in the External Examining policy. - After selection of an individual by the Academic Council, formal notification will be made to the successful
+Procedure Stage Responsibility Evidence 1 Establishment Selection Criteria for Dean of Academic CV, or equivalent External Examiner: Affairs In proposing an individual(s) for appointment as an external examiner, the following essential criteria must be met: The person(s) nominated should have the requisite academic experience in 'the broader community of practice within the programme's field of learning'.
+The person(s) accomplishments should be sufficient for them to attest to them having the requisite authority to fulfil the responsibilities of the role.
+The person(s) should be free of any conflict of interests' with the College to ensure objectivity and full independence in the role.
+2 Appointment of External Examiner: Academic Council Minutes of Academic In order for an individual(s) to be appointed as an external examiner with the College, the following criteria must be met: Council.
+An individual(s) must meet the selection criteria outlined in Stage one.
+An individual(s) must be nominated by a member of the College's Academic Council.
+In the evident that there is multiple nominations put forth for an External Examiner vacancy, the Academic Council will select an individual based on the criteria outlined in the External Examining policy.
+After selection of an individual by the Academic Council, formal notification will be made to the successful Communication to successful individual from the Dean of Academic Affairs.

-Responsibility

-Dean of Academic Affairs

-Evidence

-CV, or equivalent

-Academic Council

-Minutes of Academic

-Council.

-Communication to successful individual from the Dean of Academic Affairs.